logsem/melocoton/tools/README_artifact.md

-# Artifact build instructions
+# Melocoton: supplementary material

+This archive contains the Coq development for the paper "Melocoton: A Program Logic for Verified Interoperability Between OCaml and C".

+## Build instructions

-Requirements: you need `opam` to be installed on your computer, and have gone through the initial `opam init` setup.
+Requirements: you need [opam](https://opam.ocaml.org/doc/Install.html) to be installed on your computer (version 2.0.0 or newer), and have gone through the initial `opam init` setup.

 From the directory containing this README file, run the `setup-artifact.sh` script (or read it and execute its commands).
 Nothing will be installed or